-Name of Assessment Grade Level When Administered Purpose NC End-Of-Grade Tests (EOG) 3rd - 8th See Testing Calendars Assesses mastery of grades 3-8 reading and mathematics based on the Common Core Standards .
+Name of Assessment Grade Level When Administered Purpose NC End-Of-Grade Tests (EOG) 3rd - 8th Calendars Assesses mastery of grades 3-8 reading and mathematics based on State Standards.
 Students must also take the Science EOG at the end of Grade 8.
-NC End-Of-Course Tests (EOC) / CTE Post- assessments /tn - 12th 0 Assesses mastery of grades 7-12 courses in select content areas based on the Common Core Standards .
-NC Final Exams Varies See Lecting For courses carrying high school credit that do not have an End of Course Test or CTE Post-assessment, the NC Final Exam assesses mastery of content knowledge for the course.
+NC End-Of-Course Tests (EOC) / CTE Post- assessments /tn - 12th Assesses mastery of grades 7-12 courses in select content areas based on the State Standards.
+NC Final Exams Varies See Testing For courses carrying high school credit that do not have an End of Course Test or CTE Post-assessment, the NC Final Exam assesses mastery of content knowledge for the course.